Configuring the Navigation Bar

 Centering Navigation Bar with Custom CSS

-The Custom CSS feature is available to Pro Unlimited and Business Class bloggers, and you can use the Custom CSS code below to center your Blog Footer.
+The Custom CSS feature is available with Unlimited, Premium, and Business Class plans, and you can use the Custom CSS code below to center your Blog Footer.

-We have more tips in the Styling the Navigation Bar with Custom CSS article.
+- Styling the Navigation Bar with Custom CSS

 If you would like for your banner or other code to be centered, you can use the following: